Suguruz/Suguruz/README.md

 <h5 align="center">
- c+h / int oK!
+ c+h / int ok!
 Unless friends are there, please!
+If they are, whisper please!
           <h5 align="center">
           please read this doc below ^_^
           <h5 align="center">